The Lazy Susan team and I wanted to take a detailed look at how to keep your outdoor furniture secure.

-When it comes to making things difficult, we're talking about things like making sure planters are too heavy to move, fixing items permanently in place, using chains and locks, etc.
+When it comes to making things difficult, and specifically how to keep your outdoor furniture secure, then we're talking about things like making sure it is too heavy to move, fixing furniture permanently in place, storing it in an out building, or using chains and locks, etc.

-In terms of outdoor furniture, if you can’t (or don’t want to) store it in a shed or garage when not in use, then our advice would be to fix it down.
+In terms of outdoor furniture, if you can’t (or don’t want to) store it in a shed or garage when not in use, then our advice would be to fix it down with lock and key.

 And the best way to do this is with ground or wall anchors to lock them in place when not in use.